 In January 2020, Michael O’Connell purchased some copies of The Graphic, an illustrated weekly English newspaper, from 1882, with a little blue ink stamp that read “Revd Brabazon T. Disney Abbey Leix.”

-The Rev. Brabazon Disney’s second son Thomas Disney Esq of Rock Lodge co Meath, was an officer in the army.
+The Rev. Brabazon Disney’s third son Thomas Disney Esq of Rock Lodge co Meath, was an officer in the army.
 He was married in 1791 to Anne Eliza, only daughter of William John Purdon Esq, by Jane Coote his wife of the Mountrath family.
 He retired from the army before 1797; in that year he handled the will of his deceased youngest brother Edward Ogle Disney, a merchant.

-- John William Disney, RN, born and baptised in the parish of Glasnevin in Dublin and died at sea just after his 17th birthday, while serving as a midshipman in the Royal Navy on board HMS La Hogue on 23 March 1813.
+- William John Disney (1796-1813), born and baptised in the parish of Glasnevin in Dublin and died at sea just after his 17th birthday, while serving as a midshipman in the Royal Navy on board HMS La Hogue on 23 March 1813.
 In 1838, his father remarked in a letter: “I had also a son in the Navy who was killed in a horrible manner, the tiller of a seventy-four, Lahogue, (I think under Hon.
 J.B.
 Capel,) having caught his head, and, oh God, smashed it!”
 The ship was La Hogue (here), commanded by Thomas Bladen Capel (here).
 Details here.
 With thanks to Anne van Weerden.

-- Henry Purdon Disney, in holy orders, dunm 1854.
+- Henry Purdon Disney (1806-1854), in holy orders.
 In 1847, Henry became Rector of the Parish of Killochonnigan based in the Church of St Kineth, which was consecrated in 1823.
+He died unmarried.

 Rev. Theobald Disney (c.
 1721-1785), D.D., Vicar of Clane, co.
 Kildare.